 CBU's College of Nursing uses Holistic Review to evaluate applications to the Nursing program.
 Holistic Review incorporates the following elements: Experiences, Attributes, and Metrics.
 To position yourself as a competitive applicant, the goal is to be strong in each of the three areas.
 Here are some things to think about with each category:

-- Exposure to healthcare- volunteer at a hospital, shadow nurses, conduct informational interviews, work in a local clinic, obtain licences or certifications
+- Exposure to healthcare- volunteer at a hospital, shadow nurses, conduct informational interviews, work in a local clinic, obtain licenses or certifications

 - Community Enrichment- volunteer in your community (church, school, etc.)

 - Awards (academic, service, military, etc.) received in the last 3 years